Guest Author Contribution to TechAddiction

 The time we have to train our little ones and bond with them is limited.
 The computer, the cell phones, ipods and any other techno gadgets cannot take the place of mom and dad.
 Our children need one on one time with us, structure, a sense of priorities and responsibility.
 Technology cannot take the place of family.
 In my opinion, this is a huge problem in our society today; the easier technology makes things the more it takes away of what we had in years gone by.

 When I was growing up we had no technology outside of one television with three channels and one home phone.
 We played games, we cooked and ate together, we did homework together, we watered our gardens, played on our swing sets, road our bikes, and we used our imaginations.
 We had a close knit family and a lot of fun.
 We learned the hands on way.
 I know we have so much more information at our finger tips than in the past but I have fond memories of that set of encyclopedias dad bought.
 That’s where we would go for our reports and projects, or the public and school library.

 Technology is great, I’m not against it, but in our family and perhaps in yours too, we just needed to make sure we kept our priorities in line and put our children’s well being at the top of the list.

 Guest Author Bio

 Paul and his wife Julie both spend quite a bit of time coming up with ideas, blogging, and researching all things related to childcare.
-They take care of all the necessary information related to "babysitting".
-His blog can help when looking for information on all things related to a babysitter.

 Thank you for visiting TechAddiction!
 We hope you find the info here helpful.